-If you want to calculate a date difference in Excel, it is useful to understand that dates in Excel are stored as simple integers.
-It is only the formatting of the cell that causes the value to be displayed as a date, rather than as a simple number.
+If you want to calculate the difference between two dates in Excel, it is useful to understand that dates in Excel are stored as simple integers.
+It is only the formatting of an Excel cell that causes the value to be displayed as a date, rather than as a simple number.

 The numbering system used for Excel dates varies with different settings and computer systems, but most commonly:

 |2||=||2nd January 1900|

 |42369||=||31st December 2015|

 Therefore, when you want to calculate a date difference in Excel, you can simply subtract the two dates, in the same way as you would subtract any other numeric values in Excel.
 The resulting value tells you the number of days between the two dates.
 This is shown in the example below.

 Cell B3 of the following spreadsheet shows a simple Excel date difference calculation.
 The calculation simply subtracts the date in cell B1 from the date in cell B2.